jackburton79/bescreencapture/README.md

 Q: BeScreenCapture crashed while using the codec \<insert your favourite codec name here\> !!!

-A: There are many buggy codecs around.
-I've seen many codecs which simply refuse to record anything, and in some cases, codecs which simply crash (3ivx, for example).
+A: Some codecs are buggy.
+Some could cause a crash, or fail to record anything.

 Q: I tried to record a fullscreen clip but the result was crappy!!!

-A: Don't expect to record an area like 1024x768 with a 32 bit depth and get an incredibly snappy video as a result.
+A: Don't expect to record a full screen area on a slow computer and get an incredibly snappy video as a result.
 Capturing what happens on the screen is a really slow operation.
 If you get too few frames per second, try reducing the capture area or the screen depth.
 Or get a faster computer :)

 Q: I switched resolution while recording and the resulting clip is crappy!!!

-A: Switching resolution while recording isn't supported (at least at the moment).
+A: Switching resolution while recording isn't supported at the moment.

 Q: This readme is lame!!!!